bracheopterix/blog/src/ChimpRace/readme.txt

 // it is sorted by both values.
 // you can choose to sort them with only one steps value like {table of 7steps games won} (7steps 3sec) (7steps 4sec)...

+// OK Old timer doesn't count as it should.
+Idk why.
+// -> set him up to the game start UseEffect, not game update UseEffect
+// OK not it shows '1' every time we start. sad
+// -> added correction '-1'

+// add info window with the legend about the game:

+// Lore
+// there is a laboratory in Japan that studies chimpanzees
+// scientists there run to a conclusion that chimps are very talented in memory-game
+// It seems, their ability to remember numbers in order is connected
+// to their nature defence mechanisms against predators in wildlife
+// and that we, as a species,had repurposed that sector of our brain
+// and exchanged said ability to be able to use language.
+// This is a sample of the game that chimps play to get treats
+// =>

+// Distorted reflection
+// For you it is strictly one way (1-10)
+// You are human, your win is just what you are expected from you.
+So it has no gratification
+// Otherwise - you are worse than a chimps in the laboratory.
+// Red is bad.
+You are punished for taking more burden, for doing anythin wrong or sometimes anything at all

+// Later we would need a leaderboard with names, when we would be able to save it.
+// its pages are about the amount of tiles and are sort by time and winning.
+// 7 tiles are better than 6 with every time.
+6 tiles with 5s are better than 6 tiles with 8 seconds